Banani-Rath/azure-devops-server-docs-pr/docs/admin/backup/config-backup-sched-plan.md

 ms.author: aaronha
 author: aaronhallberg
 monikerRange: '>= tfs-2013'
-ms.date: 03/05/2019
+ms.date: 05/24/2019
 ---

-# Configure a backup schedule and plan for Team Foundation Server
+# Configure a backup schedule and plan

 [!INCLUDE [temp](../../_shared/version-tfs-all-versions.md)]

-If you administer systems, you're probably already familiar with all the reasons why a good backup set is crucial.
-No one wants to be the administrator of a server that goes down without a complete set of backups in place.
-Fortunately, you can back up data for your Azure DevOps on-premises deployment by using the Scheduled Backups tool in the administration console.
+You can back up data for your Azure DevOps Server deployment by using the Scheduled Backups tool in the administration console.
 If you regularly back up [these databases](backup-db-architecture.md), you reduce the risk of losing productivity or data because of equipment failure or other unexpected events.

 ::: moniker range="<= tfs-2017"

 Unlike
-previous methods, this tool also backs up the SharePoint databases that TFS uses, if TFS is configured to use SharePoint.
+previous methods, this tool also backs up the SharePoint databases that Azure DevOps Server uses, if Azure DevOps Server is configured to use SharePoint.

 ::: moniker-end

 > [!Important]
 > If you are using the Enterprise or Datacenter edition of SQL Server and
 > you want to restore the collection and configuration databases to a
 > Standard edition of SQL Server, then before you make the backup, you
-> must turn off SQL Server compression by following the steps in the
+> must turn off SQL Server compression by following the steps in this
 > [Microsoft Knowledge Base article](http://go.microsoft.com/fwlink/?LinkId=253758).

 ## Create a backup